tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 console.log(modulo); // 1
 ```

 All of these operators are common across most programming languages.
-Most likely you are familiar
+Most likely all of us are familiar
 with addition and subtraction.
-Multiplication and division are also probably familiar, but I would like
+Multiplication and division are also probably familiar, but we should
-to go over their basic definitions.
+go over their basic definitions.
 Multiplication is an arithmetic operation that combines groups of
 numbers to find their total or product.
 It involves repeatedly adding one number (the multiplicand) to
 itself a certain number of times (the multiplier).
 The result of multiplication is called the product.
 In our case, the two was added to itself four times in order to receive the product from the operation.